 - 3.1.1 The Council's planning strategy is currently not underpinned by robust evidence and therefore is unsound.
-Accordingly, it is recommended that main modifications are necessary owing to the housing land supply deficiency and due to the inadequate identification of housing to meet the plan target as a whole. - 3.1.2 For this reason, existing firm housing allocations within the draft plan must be maintained and a significant amount of additional sites and reserve land must be identified and included within the plan.
+Accordingly, it is recommended that main modifications are necessary owing to the housing land supply deficiency and due to the inadequate identification of housing to meet the plan target as a whole. - 3.1.2 For this reason, existing firm housing allocations within the draft plan must be maintained and, where possible, capacities increased.
+This includes land south of Sutton Road Langley (H1(10)), Headcorn (H1(44)), Coxheath H1(59) and Vicarage Road, Yalding (H1(67)). - 3.1.3 Furthermore, additional sites must be identified and could include Stanley Farm, Staplehurst, and Land West of Lenham.